kjdev/php-ext-vedis/README.md

-# Vedis fo PHP Extension
+# Vedis for PHP Extension

 This extension allows Vedis.